InstituteforDiseaseModeling/idmtools/docs/reports.rst

 .. include:: reuse/comps_note.txt

 If you are running simulations or experiments locally, they are saved to your local computer at C:\Users\yourname.local_data\workers for Windows and ~/.local_data/workers for Linux.

-Additionally, they can be found in your browser when running Docker in the output directory appended after the simulation ID.
-For example, the output from a simulation with an ID of 5000 could be found at http://localhost:5000/data/output.
+Additionally, when running locally using Docker, output can be found in your browser in the output directory appended after the experiment or simulation ID.
+For example, the output from an experiment with an ID of S07OASET could be found at http://localhost:5000/data/S07OASET.
+The output from an individual simulation (ID FCPRIV7H) within that experiment could be found at http://localhost:5000/data/S07OASET/FCPRIV7H.

 The python_csv_output.py example below demonstrates how to produce output in CSV format for a simple parameter sweep.